ddomozhakov/SmartCalc_v2.0/README.md

 *** Installation ***

  - make install
- -default installation folder - Build
+ - default installation folder - Build

 *** Usage ***
 3 modes of the calculator are implemented: